 Lithium batteries were invented and developed in the 1970s and 80s and have totally changed the way we use many electrical appliances.
-It’s only recently though, that the advantages of lithium battery technology have begun to be available to motorhomers, caravanners, boaters and anyone who relies on 12V batteries for power.
+It’s only recently though, that the advantages of lithium battery technology have begun to be available to motorhomers, caravanners, boaters and anyone who relies on 12V batteries for powering appliances.

 The difference in performance between a lithium battery and a traditional lead-acid battery is so great that anyone who is serious about staying “off-grid” in their vehicle or boat really has to consider installing one.
 It can only be a matter of time before lead-acid batteries are consigned to the proverbial dustbin of history.

-Let’s get one thing clear to start off with: there are several different types of lithium battery and the ones that are used as auxiliary / leisure batteries are very different indeed from those used in electric cars, mobile phones and cordless electric tools.
+Let’s get one thing clear to start off with: there are several different types of lithium battery and the ones that are used as auxiliary / leisure batteries are very different indeed from those used in mobile phones and cordless electric tools.
 Lithium batteries have a reputation for catching fire without warning but the batteries that we are looking at here are completely safe in normal use.
-These are lithium phosphate batteries, often referred to as LiFePO4 batteries and here are some of their advantages over traditional lead-acid batteries:
+These are lithium iron phosphate batteries, often referred to as LiFePO4 batteries and here are some of their advantages over traditional lead-acid batteries:

 - Voltage remains constant for much longer during discharge.